colbster5/Telesecundaria-Research-Project/README.md

 ## About
-**Note for job applications** I was required to complete this project in Stata instead of Python, which I would typically code in.
+**Note for job applications:** I was required to complete this project in Stata instead of Python, which I would typically code in.
 However, I chose to submit this project because I completed it solo and particularly enjoyed the topic and analysis in comparison to other projects I have done.
 If you would like to see Python code of mine, please check out my public repo called "Data Science Group Project".

 This repo contains a research project I completed for EDUC1765: Policy and Program Evaluation at Brown University, taught by Professor Pierre De Galbert.
 The assignment was to replicate an existing paper and extend it to build a new argument that investigated the same issue from a new angle.